Happitack/SolarSys/README.md

 * **Speed Slider:** Control the rate at which simulation time passes (adjusts `dt` multiplier).
 * **Show Orbits Checkbox:** Toggle the visibility of the planet orbit trails.

+## Known Issues

+* **Long-Term Stability:** Due to the nature of numerical integration (using a fixed-timestep Velocity Verlet method), tiny errors can accumulate over very long simulated periods or when using high speed multipliers.
+This can lead to:
+    * Slight drifting of the entire system's center of mass.
+    * Eventual decay or instability in the orbits of inner planets (like Mercury) after extremely long simulation times.
+* **Moon Physics:** Earth's Moon uses a kinematic (predefined circular path) orbit relative to Earth for visual stability, not a full N-body physics calculation.
+Achieving stable N-body moon simulation requires high-precision initial condition data or more advanced integration techniques.
+I hope to revisit this later when I have more knowledge/infomration about the subject

 ## Planned Changes (Ideas)

 * **Display Information:** Show details about selected bodies (name, mass, speed, distance).